Would you like to win $200 in 2 minutes?

 Video Examples of the Elevator Pitch

-Contact Collegiate_Entrepreneurs@baylor.edu for more information about this competition.
+Contact the ENT-LLC Leadership Team at ENT_LLC@baylor.edu for more information about this competition.